plumier/plumier/docs/tutorials/basic-sql/08-Securing-Routes.md

 The logic is quite simple, we query the database based on provided `id` and check if current user role is `Admin` or the requested todo owner match with current login user id.

 Note that it uses `parameters[0]` as `id` so basically it only can be applied to a method with signature `method(id:number, ...)` like `modify(id, data)` and `delete(id)`

+The last parameter of `@authorize.custom` populated with `"Admin|Owner"` is value that will be populated into the route analysis.

 ### Apply Authorization Decorator
 Now we ready to apply our custom authorization to the `PUT` and `DELETE` handler by putting `@ownerOrAdmin()` above the `delete` and `modify` method like below